syl20bnr/spacemacs/README.md

 Install Emacs from the package manager of your favorite Linux distribution.

+If your distro has both `emacs` and `xemacs`, you want `emacs`.
+The X has nothing to do with graphical support, the reason is historical and both versions have graphical support.
+Spacemacs only works with Emacs and not XEmacs.

 ### OS X

 The recommended version for OS X is [emacs-mac-port][].
 It can be installed